snowflakedb/native-apps-examples/CONTRIBUTING.md

 ### Configuration

-Integration Tests depends on the `Snowflake CLI` to connect to your Snowflake account, so we need to set up some credentials before start contributing the repository.
-Action Secrets in GitHub are used to securely store values/variables for use in CI/CD pipelines.
+Integration Tests depends on `Snowflake CLI` to connect to your Snowflake account; we need to set up some credentials before these tests will run.
+GitHub Secrets are used to securely store values/variables for use in CI/CD pipelines.

 In GitHub, click on the `Settings` tab near the top of the page.
 From the Settings page, click on the `Secrets and variables` then `Actions` tab in the left hand navigation.
 The "Secrets" tab should be selected.
 For each secret listed below click on the green `New repository secret` and enter the name given below along with the appropriate value (adjusting as appropriate).